 - getting enough physical activity during the day

-Interactions between the heart and brain cause the body to respond to
+Interactions between the heart and brain cause the body to

 Stress can cause a range of physical and mental symptoms, including: